Berdorge/itmo-llvm-2024-2025/README.md

 ## Conway's game of life simulation through SDL graphical app

-To build and launch the graphical app with
-Conway's Game of Life simulation, run
+In order to build and launch the graphical app with Conway's Game of Life simulation, run
 ```sh
 make run-sdl
 ```

 ## SDL graphical app instruction windows frequency analysis
 In order to analyze the SDL graphical app instruction windows frequencies through LLVM instrumented pass,